uo-datasci-specialization/c3-fp-2021/content/post/take-home-midterm/index.markdown

 }
 ```

-1. (10 points) Use the function above to download all the data from 2014-15 to  each of the past 4 school years and bind it into a single data frame, using a single function (i.e., one line of code).
+1. (10 points) Use the function above to download *all* of the data from the 2014-15 to 2017-18 school years and bind it into a single data frame, **using a single function** (i.e., one line of code).
 Note, this may take a minute or two to run, depending on your Internet speed.